Pune: Camp residents come to blows over bhajias

-Cops nab 10 people, including former corporator Prasad Kedari, who was leading one of the groups in the clash that began after a dispute between a pregnant woman and a bhajia seller
+Cops nab 10 people, including former corporator Prasad Kedari, who was leading one of the groups in the clash that began after a dispute between a pregnant woman and bhajia seller

 Tension prevailed in Camp after a clash erupted between two factions on Saturday afternoon, when a pregnant woman was allegedly manhandled by a hawker.
 The Cantonment police arrested 10 people involved in the scrap, including former corporator Prasad Kedari (Ward number 3, Congress), who led one of the groups.